 - The information that needs to be collected to keep the account enabled.

 - The due date for providing the information.

-Pending means the account is being reviewed by Stripe.
+Pending means the account is being reviewed or verified by Stripe.
 This occurs when:

 - Stripe is verifying the information that was provided, such as an ID document upload.

 - Stripe is performing a watchlist check against a list of prohibited individuals and businesses.

 - Stripe is reviewing the account for suspected fraudulent activity.

 Payouts can be enabled or disabled for accounts with a pending status and requires no action on your part.
 Stripe automatically updates the account’s status when the review finishes.

 Enabled means the account is in good standing, though additional information might be required if another payment volume threshold is reached.
 Hovering over the status badge displays: